Health Articles > Natural Health Articles

-Hyperactive children, who are candidates for psychiatric drugs such as Ritalin or Prozac, are often calmer and saner when they no longer eat sugar.
+Hyperactive children, who are candidates for psychiatric drugs such as Ritalin, are often calmer and saner when they no longer eat sugar.
 After you cut off their sugar supply, they will probably demand sweet snacks for a few days, but they eventually relax.
 They may also lose their mood swings, tantrums and craziness.

 What Natural Sugar Alternatives Are There?